cocozero003/historical-painting-restoration-AI/README.md

-# AI Restoration of 14th–16th Century Paintings
+# AI Restoration of Paintings

 **Complete GitHub-Ready Repository for AI Painting Restoration with UI and Models**